cmarulli/FLiP-MS/README.md

 # FLiP-MS
-Code for data analysis of FiLiP-MS pipeline
+This repository contains most of the code used for the data analysis of the manuscript "Probing protein interactome dynamics using an experimental library of protein complex interfaces".
+If you would like to run this code, download the